Temporary Restraining Orders

 How Can a Temporary Restraining Order Help You?

-If you are being physically or emotionally abused, threatened, stalked, harassed, or subject to other acts of violence, a TRO can help keep the abuser away from you.
+If you are being physically or emotionally abused, threatened, stalked, harassed, or subject to other acts of violence, a TRO can help keep the abuser away from you for a certain amount of time.
 The order will direct the abuser to avoid all contact with you, your children, and sometimes other family members.
 These no-contact provisions typically extend to places such as your home, your workplace, your car, and your children's school or childcare facility.

 If the abuser violates the order, you can ask the police or the court to enforce it.
 The police may arrest the abuser for a violation, and the court may impose criminal penalties (such as jail time) or hold the abuser in contempt for a violation.

-But know that a TRO cannot ensure your abuser will leave you alone and should never replace a safety plan.
+But know that a TRO can't ensure your abuser will leave you alone and should never replace a safety plan.
 Always stay vigilant to stay safe.

 Who Can Be Restrained?